Interactions-controlled magnetotransport in two-dimensional massless-massive fermion mixtures: Introduction

 \section{Introduction}

-In conventional semiconductors with the parabolic spectrum of electrons and holes, particle-particle interaction does not usually impact the electric current density due to the Galilean invariance of the system and the subsequent self-compensation of the Umklapp scattering processes.
+In conventional semiconductors with a parabolic spectrum of electrons and holes, particle-particle interaction does not usually impact the electric current density due to the Galilean invariance of the system and the subsequent self-compensation of the Umklapp scattering processes.
 Thus, the conductivity is only determined by impurities at low temperatures and phonons at higher temperatures, and the Coulomb interaction between the carriers of charge can be disregarded.

 However, recent technological progress allowed for the fabrication of clean, purely two-dimensional (2D) semiconducting materials, in which there can emerge the third regime of operation at low temperatures: the regime, in which the interparticle collisions can become dominating over the impurities and phonon-mediated scattering.
 An example is nondegenerate electron gas in monolayer and bilayer graphene.
 The electron-hole pairs appear there as a result of thermal excitation~\cite{NamNatPhys2017, doi:10.1126/sciadv.abi8481}, and their collisions give a finite contriburtion to conductivity.
-Since the collision rate is linear in $T$, the resistivity is proportional to $T^2$~\cite{PhysRevLett.129.206802}.
+Since the collision rate is linear in $T$, the resistivity is proportional to $T^2$~\cite{DEHAAS1934609, PhysRevLett.129.206802}.
 In transition metal dichalcogenides, the intervalley scattering also provides a nonvanishing correction to conductivity due to the interparticle interactions~\cite{PhysRevB.109.245414, PhysRevB.110.L041301}.

-Another example is a semimetal such as a HgTe-based quantum well (QW) hosting two types of carriers of charge (electrons and holes) with different dispersions, thus breaking the Galiliean invariance when the density of both the gases of particles is sufficient (degenerate electron and hole gases regime)~\cite{PhysRevB.67.115316, PhysRevB.102.155411, PhysRevB.106.085411}.
+Another example of a system with similar properties is a semimetal such as a HgTe-based quantum well (QW) hosting two types of carriers of charge (electrons and holes) with different dispersions, thus allowing for the breaking of the Galiliean invariance when the density of both the gases of particles is sufficient (degenerate electron and hole gases regime)~\cite{PhysRevB.67.115316, PhysRevB.102.155411, PhysRevB.106.085411}.
 As a result, there emerges a friction between electrons and holes, which leads to the finite contribution to resistivity~\cite{OlshanetskyJETP2009}.